kumahq/kuma-website/app/_src/policies/targetref.md

 It is necessary to define a policy for merging configuration, because a proxy can be targeted by multiple `targetRef`'s.

-We define a total order of policies:
+We define a total order of policy priority:

 - MeshServiceSubset > MeshService > MeshSubset > Mesh (the more a `targetRef` is focused the higher priority it has)
 - If levels are equal the lexicographic order of policy names is used